 Around 4,100 students and approximately 300 members of faculty make up the Baylor University Hanmaker School of Business.
 Top ranking programs attract students from across the country, with undergraduates having a choice from 16 major areas of study.
 Campuses are also located in both Dallas and Austin, Texas.

-Once accepted onto this program, you will be connected with a business school advisor.
+Once accepted into this entrepreneurship program, you will be connected with a business school advisor.
 They will help you to create your own personal program and course sequence, tailoring your major to your interests and schedule.
 More information on the curriculum makeup and course choices can be found on the program page.

 As Baylor University is a private institution, all undergraduate students pay the same tuition fees regardless of their residency.
 This equates to around $44,544, plus fees of $4,902, and $13,730 room and board.
 Over 90% of students receive financial aid, while more than 85% receive academic scholarships.